Infinity Q Diversified Alpha Fund (IQDNX/IQDAX) Liquidation

 However, each shareholder account will not necessarily receive the full amount per share.
 In calculating each shareholder’s pro rata share, the Fund will also make offsets based on that shareholder’s net gains from prior acquisitions and redemptions of Fund shares (before February 19, 2021) pursuant to NAVs that the Fund determined were overstated.
 Similarly, there are a number of current shareholder accounts for which the Fund is holding back the entire second interim distribution based on amounts previously received by that shareholder on one or more prior purchases and redemptions of Fund shares pursuant to a NAV that the Fund has determined was overstated.
 The Fund provided to each intermediary or custodian the precise dollar amount per share and dollar amount of the second interim distribution for any shareholder account that received less than the full per share amount referenced above.
 Shareholders who were subject to an offset may request a calculation of their offset by asking their intermediary or custodian to obtain it from the Fund.
 For more information, please see Shareholder Notice Regarding the Second Interim Distribution.
 In addition, with respect to all intermediaries and custodians that the Fund has paid the second interim distribution, as of June 29, 2022, the Fund has distributed to the intermediaries and custodians individualized offset calculations for any shareholder account that was subject to an offset in the second interim distribution.
 Thus, if you did not receive a second interim distribution or received only a partial distribution you may ask your intermediary or custodian to provide a copy of the offset calculation for your specific account(s).

-If you have not received a second interim distribution, please check to see if your intermediary or custodian has finished allocating the distribution to customer accounts.
+If you have not received an interim distribution, please check to see if your intermediary or custodian has finished allocating its distributions to customer accounts.
 If your intermediary or custodian has indicated that you were subject to an offset, you may request a calculation of your offset by asking your intermediary or custodian to obtain your offset calculation from the Fund.
 The Fund does not have the names or addresses of shareholders who hold their shares through intermediaries or custodians, so shareholder requests by account number must be submitted to the Fund through your intermediary or custodian.
-With respect to all intermediaries and custodians that the Fund has paid the second interim distribution, as of June 29, 2022, the Fund has distributed to the intermediaries and custodians individualized offset calculations for any shareholder account that was subject to an offset in the second interim distribution.
-Thus, if you did not receive a second interim distribution or received only a partial distribution you may ask your intermediary or custodian to provide a copy of the offset calculation for your specific account(s).
+With respect to all intermediaries and custodians that the Fund has paid the interim distributions, as of June 27, 2024, the Fund has distributed to the intermediaries and custodians individualized offset calculations for any shareholder account that was subject to an offset in the four interim distributions to date.
+Thus, if you did not receive an interim distribution or received only a partial distribution, you may ask your intermediary or custodian to provide a copy of the offset calculation for your specific account(s).

 2A.9 (Updated 5/18/22) How can shareholders or their beneficiaries provide updated account and contact information regarding subsequent transfers?